CodeonWheels-GR/COW-Documentation/docs/make-edit.md

 ---
-id: doc1
+id: doc2
-title: Style Guide
-sidebar_label: Style Guide
+title: Contributing to the docs
 ---

 You can write content using [GitHub-flavored Markdown syntax](https://github.github.com/gfm/).

-## Markdown Syntax
+In order to make changes you'll need access to the repository with privileges in order to contribute.

+## Navigating the Documentation

 To serve as an example page when styling markdown based Docusaurus sites.